-Move the lever forwards towards "+" (plus) to change up a gear and release the lever,
+• Move the lever forwards towards "+" (plus) to change up a gear and release the lever, which returns to its rest position between + and -.

-Pull the lever back towards "-" (minus) to change down a gear and release it.
+• Pull the lever back towards "-" (minus) to change down a gear and release it.

 The manual gearshift mode "+S-" can be selected at any time while driving.